-By far the most common support question we receive is related to the fees associated with electronic filing in the Odyssey eFile program.
+The most common support question we receive relates to the fees associated with electronic filing in the Odyssey eFile program.
 Please read this article carefully for a thorough explanation.

 The Odyssey eFile Court Convenience Fee

-With the implementation of electronic filing, courts are presented with a new challenge, that of collecting court filing fees (both those mandated by State court rules and local court rules) in an automated fashion.
+With the implementation of electronic filing, courts are presented with a new challenge; collecting court filing fees (both those mandated by State court rules and local court rules) in an automated fashion.
 The most readily available solution for this is the use of credit cards.
-As such, the court has configured a system by which it’s EFM software vendor, Tyler Technologies, is able to collect court filing fees.
-Via the Tyler Online Payment Gateway (TOGA) state and local fees are collected, then passed back to the court.
-By allowing credit cards, however, there is a credit card transaction fee for which the court is not willing to lose, therefore a Court Convenience Fee, which varies from state to state, is added to the credit card transaction.
+As such, the court’s EFM software vendor, Tyler Technologies, collects court filing fees via their Tyler Online Payment Gateway (TOGA).
+They then pass back those monies back to the court.
+However, when allowing credit cards, credit card vendors charge the courts a transaction fee.
+Not willing to lose that money, the court charges filers their own Court Convenience Fee.
+The amount varies from state to state, and they add the fee to the credit card transaction.

 The Odyssey eFile California Service Fee